Esso: South America

 Standard Oil of New Jersey started business in Argentina in 1911, acquiring the "Compañía Nacional de Aceites" (National Company of Oil), which had been founded in 1906 by entrepreneur Emilio Schiffner in Campana, Buenos Aires to produce kerosene.
 It became the first oil refinery in Latin America, doing business as "Compañía Nativa de Petróleo".
 Soon after, it merged with another foreign company operating in Argentina, West India Oil Co. (mostly known as "WICO").
 The first petrol pump was placed in the Plaza del Congreso of Buenos Aires, while the first service station opened in 1927 in the city of Santa Fe.
 The company opened other refineries in Neuquén and Jujuy provinces.
 The company also introduced its motor oil line, Essolube in 1936.
 By 1943, Esso produced the 60% of petroleum in Argentina.

 In 2011, local consortium Bridas Corporation (formed by Bridas Energy Holdings Limited and Chinese CNOOC International Limited) acquired rights to the Esso brand in Argentina, Paraguay and Uruguay.
 As a result, all the Esso stations were rebranded as "Axion Energy".
 At the time of the acquisition, Esso had 520 stations (with 450 under franchises), being the third largest producer of Argentine after YPF and Shell, with a 12% market share.

 Branding

 Esso is ExxonMobil's primary motor fuel brand worldwide except in Australia, Guam, Mexico, Nigeria, and New Zealand, where the Mobil brand is used exclusively.
-In Canada (since 2017), Colombia, Egypt, and formerly Malaysia (until 2013, when Petron (the former Esso Philippines) acquired ExxonMobil's Malaysian operations) and Japan (until 2019), both the Esso and Mobil brands are used.
+In Canada (since 2017), Colombia, Egypt, and formerly Malaysia (until 2013, when Petron (the former Esso Philippines, until 1973) acquired ExxonMobil's Malaysian operations) and Japan (until 2019), both the Esso and Mobil brands are used.
 In Hong Kong and Singapore, Mobil brand is applied on Esso fuel tank after Mobil service stations began to merge with Esso between 2003 and 2007.

 Mobil is ExxonMobil's primary retail motor fuel brand in California, Florida, New York, New England, the Great Lakes and the Midwest.
 Exxon is the primary brand in the rest of the United States, with the highest concentration of retail outlets located in New Jersey, Pennsylvania, Texas and in the Mid-Atlantic and Southeastern states.